-Cardiac Cycle Definition
+Cardiac Cycle Explained

-Mammals and birds have developed a more efficient heart, which can supply a greater pressure of blood to the organisms.
-The “four-chambered heart”, is actually just a modification of the three chambered heart.
+Mammals and birds have developed a more efficient 4-chambered heart, which can supply a greater pressure of blood to the organisms.
+The 4-chambered heart is actually just a modification of the 3-chambered heart.
 The sinus venosus is reduced to the sinoatrial node, located on the right atrium.
-The atrium and ventricles are divided in the four-chambered heart, allowing a separate pathway to be established to the lungs, allowing for greater oxygenation of the blood.
-The separate circulations pathways are known as pulmonary (lungs) and systemic (body) circulation.
+The atrium and ventricles are divided in the four-chambered heart, allowing a separate pathway to be established to the lungs.
+The separate circulations pathways are known as pulmonary circulation (to the lungs) and systemic circulation (to the body).

 The following cardiac cycle phases are representative of the mammalian, four-chambered heart.
 The cardiac cycle of animals with three-chambered hearts is similar, except the atria and ventricles are not divided completely, if at all.
 Hagfish, and other organisms that have a more ancestral heart, simply use the heart to move liquid through their body at a slow rate.
 In organisms such as this, the cardiac cycle is much less distinguished because the heart does not set up a specific rhythm.

 Cardiac Cycle Phases